Overgrowth (video game): Gameplay

 Overgrowth is built on the gameplay of its predecessor, Lugaru, and as such uses a hand-to-hand combat system that bases attacks and counters on timing and context using context-sensitive action buttons rather than different key combinations.

 Development

 Since November 25, 2008, Wolfire Games has released new Alpha tests every 2–5 months, containing most of the features so far implemented in the game.
 These are available to people who have pre-ordered the game.
 Overgrowth was released December 17, 2013, as an Early Access title on Steam.
 On January 18, 2017, the game was officially updated to beta status.
 The game reached 1.0 and was released on October 16, 2017, which had been revealed as the release date a week earlier.
-On April 21, 2022, the code for the game was released as open-source via GitHub.
+On April 21, 2022, the source code of Overgrowth was made open-source, being licensed under the Apache License version 2.0.

 Parts of the game are scripted with AngelScript.
 The level editor is included with the game.
 The game supports free or inexpensive mod tools such as Blender.